Cash assets

 For most people, holding around 3–6 months of essential expenses (your emergency buffer) or roughly 2 % of total portfolio value in cash provides adequate flexibility without eroding long-term returns.

 Cash earns interest because banks lend your deposits (e.g. to home or business borrowers) and pay you a smaller rate in return.
-The difference between what they charge and what they pay is the bank's profit margin.
+The difference between what they charge and what they pay is the bank's profit margin; also refered to as the credit margin.

 Ways to hold cash